wirunphach-s9918/WIRUNPHACH.MEP/README.md

     function renderStudentList() {
       const container = document.getElementById('student-list');

-      // Get all unique students in this classroom (from any date) const studentsMap = new Map();
+      // Get all unique students in this classroom const studentsMap = new Map();
       allRecords.forEach(r => {
         if (r.classroom === currentClassroom) {